-The offerings include a wide variety of technology-based resources such as SMART notebook, LCD BrightLink projectors, Microsoft products, Google Classroom, NetSupport School, Blogging, Glogging, Class Dojo, ClassLink LaunchPad, IXL Math, Reading A-Z, Flipped Classroom, Developing a Digital Classroom, SMART Table, etc.

-The District also has a full-time K-12 Educational Technology Specialist who works with teachers throughout the District to support the use and integration of technology.
+The offerings include a wide variety of technology-based resources such as SMART notebook, LCD BrightLink projectors, Microsoft products, Google Classroom, NetSupport School, Blogging, Glogging, Class Dojo, ClassLink LaunchPad, IXL Math, Reading A-Z, Flipped Classroom, Developing a Digital Classroom, SMART Table, etc. The District also has a full-time K-12 Educational Technology Specialist who works with teachers throughout the District to support the use and integration of technology.
 In addition, each building has a Building Technology Mentor which provides peer to peer support, training, and integration planning and support.
 The District strongly believes that both the instructional leadership staff and the technical support staff need higher-level professional development in order to continue in their roles.

-- 9. Districts must contact the SUNY/CUNY teacher preparation program that supplies the largest number of the district's new teachers to request advice on innovative uses and best practices at the intersection of pedagogy and educational technology. - By checking this box, you certify that you have contacted the SUNY/CUNY teacher preparation program that supplies the largest number of your new teachers to request advice on these issues. - 9a.
-Please enter the name of the SUNY or CUNY Institution that you contacted.
+8. Districts must contact the SUNY/CUNY teacher preparation program that supplies the largest number of the district's new teachers to request advice on innovative uses and best practices at the intersection of pedagogy and educational technology.

+By checking this box, you certify that you have contacted the SUNY/CUNY teacher preparation program that supplies the largest number of your new teachers to request advice on these issues.
+(CHECKED)